bitterjug/devjournal/devjournal.markdown

 ### 11:12

 - [ ] How about a tmux binding for ^a-k that takes us into edit mode and does a k=up action?:

+### 11:16

+- [ ] Fork django-behave and add the current test case object to context so I can access it in the steps to use assertXxxxx methods